MALLINCKRODT SHAREHOLDER ACTION REMINDER: Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Mallinckrodt To Contact Him Directly To Discuss Their Options

 NEW YORK, Aug.
-19, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK) and reminds investors of the September 5, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+26, 2023 /PRNewswire/ --Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK) and reminds investors of the September 5, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $100,000 investing in Mallinckrodt stock or options between June 17, 2022 and June 14, 2023 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/MNK.